Inform others through exhibits and other outreach.

 Reuse

-Donations of Reuse items can be dropped @ 4819 S 12th Tacoma, WA 10-12
+Donations of Reuse items can be dropped @ 4819 S 12th, Tacoma, WA, 10-12

-Clothes, Shoes, Small furniture items, dishes, and household items.
+Items currently accepting Clothes, Shoes, Small furniture items, dishes, and household items.

 All too often, environmental violations go unaddressed because the system for reporting these issues is fragmented and difficult for Washingtonians to navigate.
 Different agencies have varying responsibilities and figuring out whom to contact can be difficult depending on the violation being committed.